rwxrob/notes/My home lab/Install Kubernetes cluster with Kubespray.md

 		```
 8. Run and debug `create-cluster` script
 	1. `./create-cluster`
+9. Validate created cluster
+	1. Login to any newly create k8s node
+	2. List all current nodes
+		1. `kubectl get no -A`

 ----
 1. Install vault into its own virtual machine (simulated vault service provider outside of my management)